Red (T'Pau album): Critical reception

-On its release, Dave Ling of Classic Rock wrote, "Sonically, T'Pau still favour smooth, occasionally faceless walls of melody best exemplified on 'Now That You're Gone' and 'Make Love to Me'.
-Could have lived without the Big Country flavoured 'Do the Right Dance'; and surely Paul McCartney will be suing Decker for re-writing Wings' 'With a Little Luck' and re-titling it 'Wing and a Prayer'?
-Nevertheless, this is a solid enough comeback album."
-Heather Phares of AllMusic stated, "The group's smooth pop sounds remain intact on songs like 'With a Little Luck,' 'Now That You're Gone,' 'Giving Up the Ghost,' and 'Let It All Fall.'
+Upon its release, Dave Ling of Classic Rock called Red a "solid enough comeback album" which shows that "sonically, T'Pau still favour smooth, occasionally faceless walls of melody best exemplified on 'Now That You're Gone' and 'Make Love to Me'".
+Heather Phares of AllMusic summarised: "The group's smooth pop sounds remain intact on songs like 'With a Little Luck', 'Now That You're Gone', 'Giving Up the Ghost', and 'Let It All Fall'".